Spikes-2212-Programming-Guild/SpikesLogger/README.md

 1. _FIRST_, set the "server IP" setting in the app to your roborio's ip.
 2. _SECOND_, to log the values from your robot, you can use a couple of methods.

+**note:** make sure to not log the temp value in the app settings, otherwise it will not be logged. if for some odd reason you want to log "SeaOttersAreSoFuckingCuteINeedThemInMyRoomRightNow", you can change it to a different value.

 ### using SpikesLib2
 you can [install SpikesLib2](https://github.com/Spikes-2212-Programming-Guild/SpikesLib2#installation) and use the built-in SpikesLogger using